 Because of a slightly taller intercooler and rearranged accessories on the Packard Merlins a new, bulged upper cowling was introduced

-This conversion kit features highly detailed resin parts, color photo etched instrument panel, and decals for two versions.
+This conversion kit features highly detailed resin parts, basic interior, PE, and decals/masks for two versions.

 - RW386, NG-D, now flying for Biltema Airshow and registerred as SE-BIR